boorich/seedICO/README.md

 # seedICO
-*A Framework for company building on the Ethereum Virtual machine.*
+*A framework for company building on the Ethereum Virtual machine.*

 SeedICO is an open framework for teams or individual developers who would like to deploy a SeedICO token generation event with ease.